danielvm-git/binance-trading-robot/README.md

 ```
 ## Help
 ### Troubleshooting
-if the docker doesn't run try cleaning minikube and starting the service again
+* if the docker doesn't run try cleaning minikube and starting the service again
 ```bash
 minikube delete --all
 ```
-if the build fail try resetting the connections with gcloud, it happens sometimes at the begging of a coding session
+* if the build fail try resetting the connections with gcloud, it happens sometimes at the begging of a coding session
 ```bash
 gcloud auth application-default login
 ```
+* if you get stacked on the billing piece of the process because google doesn't allow your payment method try to finish the process on your cell phone (thanks to @hardeydhoying)

 ### What I did to get here
 Those where my notes during the process, it's a mess but maybe can help you